penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     look at the Zabbix documentation, there is a good chance that some location was changed.

-Log into your MySQL/MariaDB Database as root

-!!! info "Enter mariadb as user root"

-    ```bash
-    mariadb -uroot -p
-    ```

 Once the import of the Zabbix schema is complete, you should no longer need the `log_bin_trust_function_creators` global parameter.
 It is a good practice to remove